RainM/hopfield_neuro_net/README.md

 ## How to build

-This project is based on CMAKE build system.
+This project is based on CMAKE build system (cmake version 3+).
 So, just execute:

 ### Ubuntu